 The NYISO has conducted scenario analyses in order to test the robustness of the Base Case and the corresponding needs assessment studies.
 Scenarios are variations on key assumptions in the RNA Base Case to assess the impact of possible changes in circumstances that could impact the system reliability.
-In some scenarios, violations of Reliability Criteria were identified; however, in accordance with Attachment Y of the OATT, a scenario cannot identify Reliability Needs.
+In some scenarios, potential violations of Reliability Criteria were identified and in others, deficiencies may be resolved; however, in accordance with Attachment Y of the OATT, the results of a scenario cannot be used to determine additional Reliability Needs for which solutions must be sought.
 The findings under the scenario conditions are:

-- 1. The High Load (Econometric) Forecast Scenario reveals that reliability violations could occur as soon as 2016 at the higher peak load levels which do not account for the projected energy efficiency reductions included in the Base Case. - 2.
-The Low Load (15 x 15 Achievement) Scenario demonstrates that LOLE levels would not exceed 0.1 by 2022 if the State goals are fully met. - 3.
-Reliability violations would occur if the Indian Point Plant were to be retired at the latter of the two units' current license expiration dates using the Base Case load forecast assumptions.
+1. The High Load (Econometric) Forecast Scenario reveals that reliability violations would occur as soon as 2017 at the higher peak load levels which do not account for the projected energy efficiency reductions included in the Base Case.

+2. The Low Load (15 x 15 Achievement) Scenario demonstrates that LOLE levels would not exceed 0.1 by 2022 if the State energy efficiency goals are fully met.

+3. Reliability violations would occur in 2016 if the Indian Point Plant were to be retired at the latter of the two units' current license expiration dates using the Base Case load forecast assumptions.
 In addition to the LOLE violations, transmission analysis demonstrated thermal violations per applicable Reliability Criteria.
 Under stress conditions, the voltage performance on the system without Indian Point would be degraded.
-To relieve the transmission security violations, load relief measures would be required for Zones G through K. Further, utilizing the econometric forecast scenario and if the Indian Point Energy Center units were to be retired, significantly higher LOLEs would result. - The Zonal Capacity at Risk Scenario looked at how much capacity could be removed from downstate Zones J and K, lower-Hudson Valley Zones G-H-I, and upstate Zones A through F while maintaining the LOLE requirement.
+To relieve the transmission security violations, load relief measures would be required for Zones G through K.

+4. The Zonal Capacity at Risk Scenario looked at how much capacity could be removed from downstate Zones J and K, lower-Hudson Valley Zones G-H-I, and upstate Zones A through F while maintaining the LOLE requirement.
+The study did not attempt to assess a comprehensive set of potential scenarios that might arise from specific unit retirements.
+In all zones, transmission security analyses would need to be performed to determine the precise reliability impact and to test the impact from specific unit retirements to the transmission system operations.
+This can be particularly important around congested interfaces.
 The analysis considered 2017 and 2022.
 The results showed that in 2017 it may be possible to remove approximately 750 MW from Zone J, or 500 MW from Zone K, or 750 MW from the combined Zones of G-H-I, without violating the resource adequacy criterion, but not simultaneously from all these Zones.
-For the combined Zones A-F, the LOLE limit on removal of up to 3,000 MW of capacity was not studied for its impact on the reliability of the transmission system and the transmission system's transfer capability.
-The study did not attempt to assess a comprehensive set of potential scenarios that might arise from specific unit retirements.
-In all Zones, transmission security analyses would need to be performed to determine the precise reliability impact and to test the impact of removing any specific generator to the transmission system operations.
-This can be particularly important around congested interfaces.
+For the combined Zones A-F, removal of up to 3,000 MW of capacity would not cause a resource adequacy violation.
+However the reliability of the transmission system and the transmission system's transfer capability were not studied under this scenario.
 For 2022, the Base Case showed an LOLE violation that would require 750 MW in compensatory MW in Southeast New York (SENY).
-The scenario modeled the addition of 750 MW in Zone J and then determined that between 500 and 750 MW could be removed from combined Zones A-F without violating the resource adequacy criterion. - 5.
-The Coal Plant Retirement Scenario analyzed resource adequacy without any of the existing coal-fired generating units.
-The results showed that the year of need (showing an LOLE value greater than 0.1) would advance by one year from 2020 with the coal-fired generating plants in-service to 2019 without the plants.
+The scenario modeled the addition of 750 MW in Zone J and then determined that between 500 and 750 MW could be removed from combined Zones A-F without violating the resource adequacy criterion.

+5. The Coal Plant Retirement Scenario analyzed resource adequacy without any of the existing coal-fired generating units by the end of 2015.
+The results showed that the year of need (showing an LOLE value greater than 0.1) would be 2019, which is one year earlier than the base case results.